mattgdev/00-SMACSS/starter-code/README.md

 ##### How did you determine which rules should be placed in each new CSS file?

-IO used the guide that was provided with the lab.
+I used the guide that was provided with the lab.

 ---